Rashadul-Haque-JS/manual-and-cypress-tests-exercise/README.md

 #### _Results of action-1 should be_:

-- Only step 1 among others steps will be active with 3 options of profession.
-While others steps will be inactive and its content will be hidden.
+- Only step 1 among others steps will be active with 3 options of professions.
+While rest of steps will be inactive and its content should be hidden.

 <sub>Example:</sub>